salilab/cryptosite/doc/installation.rst

 * `NumPy <http://www.numpy.org/>`_ and `SciPy <https://scipy.org/scipylib/>`_.

 * `scikit-learn <http://scikit-learn.org/>`_.
 Note that precisely version 0.12
-  is needed - other versions won't work.
+  or version 0.14.1 are needed - other versions won't work.

 * `AllosMod <https://github.com/salilab/allosmod-lib>`_ is needed to run part of the protocol.